 Earwax (also called cerumen) is a waxy substance in the ear canals of humans.
 It functions to protect the skin of the human ear canal against bacteria, fungi, insects, dirt and water.
 Furthermore, it assists in cleaning and lubrication.

 Can earwax cause hearing loss?

-If you suspect to produce too much earwax and believe this is the reason for a blocked up ear, you can clean your ear.
-This should generally be done by a doctor, however you can safely attempt to clean out the earwax on your own:
+If you suspect you’re producing too much earwax and believe this is the reason for a blocked-up ear, you can clean your ear.
+This should generally be done by a doctor, however, you can safely attempt to clean out the earwax on your own: